Kiviranta lifts Stars past Avs in Game 7 OT thriller

 EDMONTON, Alberta (AP) — Joel Kiviranta completed a hat track 7:24 into overtime to give Dallas a 5-4 victory over the Colorado Avalanche on Friday in Game 7, sending the Stars to the Western Conference finals for the first time since 2008.

-Kiviranta scored on a quick shot after a pass from Andrej Sekera from behind the net.
-Kiviranta was playing only his third postseason game, on the ice for the series finale with Andrew Cogliano unfit to play, after scoring once in 11 regular-season games.
+Kiviranta moved away from the crease just before his quick shot on a pass from Andrej Sekera from behind the net.
+Kiviranta was playing only his third postseason game, on the ice for the series finale with Andrew Cogliano unfit to play, after the 24-year-old forward scored once in 11 regular-season games.

+“Pretty unreal.
+This is what you dream about when you’re a young kid,” Kiviranta said.
+“I played the first Game 7 of my life.
+I didn’t know what to expect. … Maybe their D just lost me a little bit.
+They didn’t know who was picking me up.
+I tried to find a soft spot.
+It was a great pass.”

+It was only the seventh Game 7 hat trick in NHL history, and the first since Wayne Gretzky for the Los Angeles Kings in the 1993 conference finals.

-Dallas will open the conference finals Sunday night against Vancouver or Vegas, who played a Game 7 of their own Friday night at Rogers Place There had never been an NHL Game 7 played at a neutral site before the two games.
+Dallas will play Sunday night against Vancouver or Vegas, who had a Game 7 of their own Friday night at Rogers Place.
+There had never been an NHL Game 7 played at a neutral site before the two games.

-The Avalanche were trying to get to their first Western Conference finals since 2002, and forced Game 7 after being down 3-1.
-Third-string goalie Michael Hutchinson, a 30-year-old journeyman who had never started a playoff game before winning consecutive elimination games, couldn’t make one more save.
-He had 31 saves in the final game.
+The Avalanche, who also lost in Game 7 of last season’s conference semis, were trying to get to their first conference final since 2002, and forced Game 7 after being down 3-1.
+Third-string goalie Michael Hutchinson, a 30-year-old journeyman who had never started a playoff game before winning consecutive elimination games, but couldn’t make one more save after 31 on Friday.

-Dallas won the previous two Game 7s it played against Colorado, beating the Avalanche in the Western Conference finals in 1999 and 2000 to make it to the Stanley Cup final.
+Dallas, which lost in double overtime to eventual Stanley Cup champion St. Louis in the seventh game of last year’s conference semi, won its third Game 7 played against Colorado.
+The Stars beat the Avs in the Western Conference finals in 1999 and 2000 to make it to the Stanley Cup final.
 The Stars won their only title in 1999.

-Alexander Radulov scored two goals for Dallas, tying it at 3 with 8:32 left with assists from John Klingberg and Jamie Benn.
+Alexander Radulov scored two goals for Dallas, tying it at 3 with 8:32 left.
 That was only a couple of minutes after Radulov came out of the penalty box for an interference penalty.

 But in a series when the two teams combined for 57 goals, and were tied four times in the finale, they scored 10 seconds apart late in regulation.